-IRU's using two QDR switch blades are available in certain specific configurations.
-The two-switch blade configuration supports a single-plane QDR InfiniBand topology only; check with your SGI sales or service representative for additional information on availability.
+IRU's using one or two QDR switch blades are available in certain specific configurations.
+The single-switch blade configuration supports a single-plane QDR InfiniBand topology only; check with your SGI sales or service representative for additional information on availability.